dsenech/qcm_wed_doc/_sources/defining_models.rst.txt

 Other examples
 --------------

-The distribution contains a folder (`Examples`) that contains many examples of models and codes.
+The distribution contains a folder (`notebooks`) that contains many examples of models and codes.
 New users are encouraged to study a few of these models and to consult the reference section for more detailed information about model building.